Convex Geometry and Duality of Over-parameterized Neural Networks: Main Results

-We now consider improving the basic relaxation by including the extreme points in our relaxation, and provide some theoretical results.

-\begin{theo} Let $\mathcal{C}_a$ denote the convex hull of $\{ \sample_i\}_{i=1}^n$.
+\end{theos} We now consider improving the basic spike-free relaxation by including the extreme points along the ordinary basis vectors $\{\vec{e}_i\}_{i=1}^n$, which is detailed in Lemma \ref{lemma:convex_mixtures}.
+The next result characterizes the cases where employing only these extreme points are sufficient to fit the training data. \begin{theos} Let $\mathcal{C}_a$ denote the convex hull of $\{ \sample_i\}_{i=1}^n$.
 If each sample is a vertex of $\mathcal{C}_a$, then a feasible solution to \eqref{eq:problem_def2} can be achieved with $n$ neurons, which are the extreme points in the span of the ordinary basis vectors.
-Consequently, the weights given in Lemma \ref{lemma:convex_mixtures} achieve zero training error. \end{theo}
+Consequently, the weights given in Lemma \ref{lemma:convex_mixtures} achieve zero training error. \end{theos} This shows that the extreme points in Lemma \ref{lemma:convex_mixtures} enable the network architecture to achieve zero training error and therefore completely characterize the training data geometry when each data sample is a vertex of the convex hull of all the samples.

-Our next result shows that the above condition is likely to hold for high dimensional random matrices. \begin{theo} Let $\data \in \mathbb{R}^{n\times d}$ be a data matrix generated i.i.d. from a standard Gaussian distribution $\mathcal{N}(0,1)$.
+Our next result shows that the above claim, i.e., `` each data sample is a vertex of the convex hull of all the samples", is likely to hold for high dimensional random matrices. \begin{theos} Let $\data \in \mathbb{R}^{n\times d}$ be a data matrix generated i.i.d. from a standard Gaussian distribution $\mathcal{N}(0,1)$.
 Suppose that the dimensions of the data matrix obey $d >2n\log(n-1)$.
-Then, every row of $\data$ is an extreme point of the convex hull of the rows of $\data$ with high probability. \end{theo}
+Then, every row of $\data$ is an extreme point of the convex hull of the rows of $\data$ with high probability. \end{theos}